 The ACR Appropriateness Criteria® are evidence-based guidelines to assist referring physicians and other providers in making the most appropriate imaging or treatment decision for a specific clinical condition.
 By employing these guidelines, providers enhance quality of care and contribute to the most efficacious use of radiology.

 The guidelines are developed and reviewed annually by expert panels in diagnostic imaging and interventional radiology.
 Each panel includes leaders in radiology and other specialties.
-In 2020, there are 193 Diagnostic Imaging and Interventional Radiology topics with 942 variants and for our Diagnostic Imaging topics over 1680 clinical scenarios.
+In 2021, there are 211 Diagnostic Imaging and Interventional Radiology topics with over 1000 variants and for our Diagnostic Imaging topics nearly 1900 clinical scenarios.

 The ACR allows individuals to use the ACR Appropriateness Criteria for research, scientific, and/or informational purposes only.
 If you wish to use the ACR Appropriateness Criteria for other reasons, please complete the online ACR permission request form.